oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Being able to filter all packets that are bridged within a VLAN or that are routed into or out of a bridge domain is part of the VPN control requirements derived of the EVPN definition done in {{!RFC7209}}.
 So, all packets that are bridged within a VLAN or that are routed into or out of a VLAN can be captured, forwarded, translated or dicarded based on the network policy applied.

-{{example_7}} shows an ACL example to apply a VLAN range Filter.
+{{example_7}} shows an ACL example to ilustrate how to apply a VLAN range filter.

 ~~~ ascii-art
   {